UTLMC/utlmc.github.io/README.md

 ## Non-Technical Guide

 To get started, install Github Desktop and open it.
 Log into your Github account, choose to clone an online repository, and pick this repository.
+This will create a local copy of the Github repository, which you will edit and then save back onto Github repository.

 Virtually every change you will ever need to make will be in `data.js`.
 Images are inside the `assets` folder.
 Follow the pre-existing formatting when you make your changes.
 You can verify your changes are rendering properly by opening `index.html` with a web browser.

 When you have finished, use Github Desktop to make a "commit" (a bundle of changes with a description), then push that commit onto the master repository in Github.
-The changes will automatically get deployed into utlmc.github.io after some time.
+The changes will automatically become visible on utlmc.github.io after some time.

 If something fails horrendously or you want to request a feature, please contact a dev.